JBlitzar/Text2Image/NOTES.md

 Jul 19 morning:

 - Wow!
 Training is looking pretty good!
+45c89b3
-- Main bottleneck is bert: taking a long time to evaluate: Model was on cpu.
+- Main bottleneck is distilbert vectorization: taking a long time to evaluate: Model was on cpu.
 So I moved it to mps.
-Also added dynamic_ncols.
+Also added dynamic_ncols to the progress bar.
+38bb336